laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

   - Allows temporary removal of all nearby caveworms (until next spawn time) - Only works in single player mode
   - An option to put out all fires (does not work currently)
   - An option to leave via dropshop from anywhere.
+  - An option to pause the game
+  - an option to adjust out-of-bounds timer

 ### 3. Teleporter (JimK72)